 Ulrika Eleonora church

-The construction work on the new church of Kristinestad was completed in 1897.
-The church is a red-brick construction and follows the design of architect Jac.
-Ahrenberg.
+The construction work on the new church of Kristiinankaupunki was completed in 1897.
+The church is a red-brick construction and follows the design of architect Jac Ahrenberg.
 The tower is 47 metres in height and the church accommodates approximately 1,000 parishioners at a time.
-Two Lutheran congregations operate in the city centre area of Kristinestad, one of which is Finnish-speaking and the other Swedish-speaking.
+Two Lutheran congregations operate in the city centre area of Kristiinankaupunki, one of which is Finnish-speaking and the other Swedish-speaking.
 Both congregations have a vicar and the Finnish-speaking one also has a chaplain.

 The Lapväärtti church, designed by Ernst B. Lohrmann, was opened in 1852.
 The church is believed to be the second largest rural church in Finland.
 The cruciform church accommodates over 3,000 people.
 The total length of the pews is 1.6 km.
 Next to the church is a parish centre, which occupies the massive old grain store.

 Siipyy church was built following the design of Erik Kråkström in 1972, replacing the old church that burned down three years previously.
 The church has seating for 200 people.
 The high Empire style bell tower that dates back to 1831 was only marginally damaged in the fire and it can be seen standing proudly from far out to sea.